 Each of these programs has developed over the past few decades as somewhat alternatives to 12-step options.
 SMART Recovery was developed in the early 1990’s by an advocacy group called the Alcohol and Drug Abuse Self-Help Network (ADASHN).
 This program emphasized understanding the stages of change to heal from addiction, cognitive behavioral therapy themes to help people cope with cravings, and an emphasis on engagement and nonconfrontational approaches to healing.
 There are over 1500 current SMART Recovery meetings available throughout the world today.

 On the other side of the spectrum lies more faith-based peer support programs.
-These mainly include Celebrate Recovery, which is a Christian-based peer support program run through approximately 29,000 churches today, and the LDS Addiction Recovery Program, developed through the Mormon Church to offer structured recovery options to patrons struggling with addiction.
+These mainly include Celebrate Recovery, which is a Christian-based peer support program run through approximately 29,000 churches today, and the LDS Addiction Recovery Program, developed through the Mormon Church to offer structured recovery options to patrons struggling with spirituality in addiction recovery.

 Each of these programs strongly emphasizes the role of God in recovery, whereas 12-Step uses more of an abstract concept of a Higher Power.
 Because of the scope of the Celebrate Recovery program, there are many people who enroll in it who do not struggle with an addictive disorder but instead wish to heal from other ‘hang-ups’ in life.
 This program also uses a stepwise approach to promote similar concepts as 12-Step, namely acceptance, surrender, commitment to health, and service to others.